nvibert/100DaysOfCilium/days/01day.md

 And, most importantly, it can do a lot of things *well*.
 It is powered by a revolutionary Linux technology called eBPF.

-eBPF is what makes Cilium so fast - and why features keep being added to Cilium at pace - but in many ways, it's slightly irrelevant.
+eBPF is what makes Cilium so fast - in feature velocity and in performance - but in many ways, it's slightly irrelevant.
 You can use and become a Cilium expert without having to learn anything about eBPF.
-But you might find it interesting and it explains
+But you might find it interesting and it explains how it came to be and how it performs so well, especially compared to some legacy technologies.

+And knowing eBPF can be occasionnally handy when you need to troubleshoot Cilium.
+I will give it a lot of praise over the 100 Days of Cilium but it's not perfect.
+It can be a very complicated platform.

+Hopefully, this series - and all the other content we are creating over on [Isovalent.com](https://www.isovalent.com) will reduce the barrier to adoption.